Lambertus7/Sushi/README.md

 # Welcome Reader to the (possible) Sushi website

-## The roadmap
+_In this md file, you will be brought up to speed what is; what will come to be; and the why behind it all for this sushi website._

-Website Development Roadmap
+## Website Development Roadmap

 Phase 1: Core Pages & Layout

-Home Page (Landing Page)
+- Home Page (Landing Page)

-Design & Structure: Include a hero section with the restaurant name, logo, and a featured image (maybe sushi or the interior of the restaurant).
+**Design & Structure:** Include a hero section with the restaurant name, logo, and a featured image (maybe sushi or the interior of the restaurant).
 Content: Welcome message, key services (dine-in, takeout, delivery), and a call-to-action like "View Menu" or "Make a Reservation."
 Components:
 Navigation Bar (links to Menu, About, Contact)